 The education that will take place in this classroom is an amazing testament to the incredible commitment which BROC continues to provide LSU Kinesiology students with by encouraging them to make contributions to healthier lives and communities, as well as become outstanding leaders in a variety of allied health professions.

 The Baton Rouge Orthopaedic Clinic, LLC is comprised of highly skilled and trained physicians who utilize advanced technology and state-of-the-art medical equipment and techniques to provide comprehensive sub-specialty musculoskeletal care in the following areas: elbow, foot and ankle, hand and wrist, hip, knee, musculoskeletal oncology, shoulder, spine, sports, pain management, pediatric, and trauma.
-Over the past decades, the School of Kinesiology and BROC have established a strong partnership that is beneficial to countless Kinesiology students.
+Over the past decades, the School of Kinesiology and BROC have established a strong relationship that is beneficial to countless Kinesiology students.
 Undergraduates who are interested in attending graduate school in preparation for careers in occupational therapy and physical therapy can intern at BROC.
-BROC seeks these students to fill technician positions – a mutually beneficial partnership.
+BROC seeks these students to fill technician positions – a mutually beneficial arrangement.
 BROC is also beneficial for the athletic training program.

 In addition to donating physical structures and supplies to ensure the successes of SOK students, BROC faculty and staff consistently visit the Huey P. Long Field House to impart their knowledge with Kinesiology students.